AndyA/jsonpath-faster/README.md

 In addition to its own test suite `jsonpath-faster` passes all of `jsonpath`'s tests.

-There are two known differences:
+There are two known differences (and quite a few extensions):

 Script and filter expressions are sanitised differently.
 In general `jsonpath-faster` is slightly more restrictive in what